KimRass/warehouse/Database/SQL/SQL.md

 #### `ALTER TABLE DROP FOREIGN KEY`
 ## `DROP`
 ### `DROP TABLE`
-- With the help of `DROP` command we can drop (delete) the whole structure in one go i.e, it removes the named elements of the schema.
+- With the help of `DROP` command we can drop (delete) the whole structure in one go.
 By using this command the existence of the whole table is finished or say lost.
-- Here we can’t restore the table by using the `ROLLBACK` command.
+- Table space is freed from memory.
 #### `DROP TABLE IF EXISTS`
 ### `DROP VIEW`
 ## `TRUNCATE`
 ### `TRUNCATE TABLE`
 - By using this command the existence of all the rows of the table is lost.
+- The `TRUNCATE` command does not free the table space from memory.
-It is comparatively faster than `DELETE` command as it deletes all the rows fastly.
+- It is comparatively faster than `DELETE` command.
-- Here we can’t restore the tuples of the table by using the `ROLLBACK` command.
 ## `RENAME`
 ### `RENAME TABLE TO`
 ```sql